How to review and revise with Kialo Edu discussions

 Further work on Rosenshine’s principles has demonstrated that learning review reduces the amount of information that students will forget and enables them to practice retrieval of information.
 It also leads to generative learning whereby students generate new ways of understanding content.

-1. Keeping a digital record
+1. Use Kialo discussions to keep a digital record

 Many educators already use discussions and debates as a learning review tool.
 Indeed, evidence exists that links debate participation with improved subject knowledge.
 However, when most debates and discussions are completed, there is usually no record of the contents to use for review.